AZ0228/Commit-Getter/readme.md

 Commit getter will also check for invalid links for you (a 404 response), so you can be sure that your links work.
 Make sure to read the full usage documentation before using.

-note: sometimes github likes to throw a 406 response randomly, usually these links are still valid but commit-getter will flag them (while still adding them to the result) in the terminal output so you can check them yourself, if the links are invalid you'll have to remove them manually
+*note: sometimes github likes to throw a 406 response randomly, usually these links are still valid but commit-getter will flag them (while still adding them to the result) in the terminal output so you can check them yourself, if the links are invalid you'll have to remove them manually.*

 ### usage: